The following professionals lent their expertise to this article:

 • Externship

-Enrolling in a medical billing and coding program is a big decision, so it’s normal to have questions about what you’ll study and the career opportunities you’ll have after graduation.
-Below, we’ve tried to answer some of the most common concerns that prospective students have.
-Keep reading for everything you need to know about becoming a medical biller and coder in Michigan.
+Enrolling in a medical billing and coding program is a big decision.
+It’s normal to have questions about what you’ll study and the career opportunities you’ll have after graduation.
+Below, we’ve answered some of the most common questions from online medical billing and coding students in Michigan.

 Are medical billing and coding classes ever offered online or part-time?